-Strategies that Achieve Results (STAR) Program: Currently operative in Lenawee County, this program coordinates connections established with several human service agencies to provide necessary information and access to services that assist job seekers with barrier removal.
-This program will serve as a model to other Service Centers within the five counties of MWSE and has been discussed at meeting with Region 6 and 10 partners.
+Strategies that Achieve Results (STAR) Program: A successful Lenawee County initiative that was discontinued due to COVID impacts.
+This program coordinated connections with several human service agencies to provide necessary information and access to services that assist job seekers with barrier removal.
+Future opportunities to revise this program and offer in all Service Centers within the five counties of MWSE has been discussed, along with best practice sharing with Region 6, 7 and 10 partners.

-Older Worker Initiative: The MWSE Workforce Board has identified the 55+ worker as a major target for additional support and is developing strategies and services to reengage those workers who have left the labor force, and to provide assistance to those still in the labor force who are transitioning to new jobs.
+Older Worker Initiative: The MWSE Workforce Board has identified the 55+ worker as a major target for additional support and is developing strategies and services to re-engage those workers who have left the labor force, and to provide assistance to those still in the labor force who are transitioning to new jobs.
 MWSE is partnering with the Michigan AARP Foundation to expand outreach to this population and have Memorandums of Understanding with regional SCSEP providers to coordinate and improve services.